 - Find out which is the best language to communicate in.
-If you have not mastered the English language well enough to communicate with your potential buyers, communicate in your native language –especially if they do speak your language (such as French or Spanish).
+If you have not mastered the English language well enough to communicate with your potential buyers, communicate in your native language if you know that the buyer speaks your language (such as French or Spanish).
 Alternatively, consider hiring an interpreter or translator.
-This will help avoid miscommunications.
+This will help avoid miscommunication.

-- Read more about the business cultures in Europe and adopt a few of these tips when communicating with a buyer or potential buyer.
+- Read more about European business cultures and adopt a few of these tips when communicating with a buyer or potential buyer.

 - Read our finding buyers study to find out more about how and where you can find European buyers for your cocoa beans.

 The best way to attract a buyer’s attention is by setting yourself apart from your competition.
 To do so, you need to define your differentiating factor, your Unique Selling Point (USP).
 When you have found your USP, you should actively promote it.
 Storytelling is very important, as both buyers and consumers love to see the story behind a product.

 One aspect that plays a big role in the cocoa sector is origin.
 It is therefore a good idea to invest in online marketing to share the story of the origin of your cocoa beans.
-For example, build a website or create an Instagram or Facebook account, where you tell your buyers all about the uniqueness of your cocoa varieties, the history of your farm and the terroir (soil) where your farm is situated.
-Furthermore, give your story a face by providing good-quality photos of the farmers, their families (ask for authorisation) and the plantations.
+For example, build a website or create an Instagram account, where you tell your buyers all about the uniqueness of your cocoa varieties, the history of your farm and the terroir (soil) where your farm is situated.
+Furthermore, give your story a face by providing good-quality photos of the farmers, their families (ask for authorisation!) and the plantations.

 Ingemann (Nicaragua) is a good example of a cocoa company that communicates this message well.
-Their website includes information about all aspects of production, cocoa varieties and producing communities.
-The websites of Xoco Gourmet (Honduras) and Balmed (Sierra Leone) are other good examples.
+Its website includes information about all aspects of production, cocoa varieties and producing communities.
+The websites of Kokoa Kamili (Tanzania), Xoco Gourmet (Honduras) and Balmed (Sierra Leone) are other good examples.